Deutsche-Boerse-Risk/DAVe-Deployment/README.md

     helm init --client-only
     ```
 * Kubectl with proper configuration to connect to running Kubernetes cluster
-* OpenSSL for generating new SSL keys (only the Let's Encrypt playbook)
+* OpenSSL for generating new SSL keys
 * CFSSL for generating the internal SSL keys / managing the internal CA:
     ```
     ansible-playbook playbook/cfssl-install.yaml